smart-data-models/dataModel.ParksAndGardens/README.md

 ### List of data models

 The following entity types are available:
 - [FlowerBed](https://github.com/smart-data-models/dataModel.ParksAndGardens/blob/master/FlowerBed/README.md).
-A FlowerBed is a distinguishable planned space, usually outdoors, set aside for the display, cultivation, and enjoyment of plants and other forms of nature.
+A garden plot in which flowers (or other plants) are grown.
+Usually you will find flower beds in parks, gardens, pedestrian areas or at big highway interchanges.

 - [Garden](https://github.com/smart-data-models/dataModel.ParksAndGardens/blob/master/Garden/README.md).
 A garden is a distinguishable planned space, usually outdoors, set aside for the display, cultivation, and enjoyment of plants and other forms of nature.

 - [GreenspaceRecord](https://github.com/smart-data-models/dataModel.ParksAndGardens/blob/master/GreenspaceRecord/README.md).
 This entity contains a harmonised description of the conditions recorded on a particular area or point inside a greenspace (flower bed, garden, etc.).
-This entity type has been inspired by the AgriParcelRecord entity type defined by the GSMA Harmonized Data Models.